Spartronics4915/developers_handbook/robot_programming/robot_lessons/3_commands.md

 If a new command is scheduled that requires a subsystem that is already in use, it will either _interrupt_ the currently-running command that requires that subsystem (if the command is interruptible), or else it will not be scheduled.

+- Create a Constructor for a `ShootCommand` class.
+Use the `ShooterSubsystem` that you made in the previous lesson.

 ___

 ### The `initialize()` method